raazeved/eComm/README.md

 II  - BUSINESS BLUEPRINT    ( Natively pre-configured business scenarios )

-III - REALIZATION           ( Adapting MDA OMG => PIM -> PSM -> CODE )
+III - REALIZATION           ( Adapting MDA OMG => PIM -> PSM -> JAVA or Other Source Code )

-IV  - FINAL PREPARATION     ( Regression Tests & Kanban & DevOps & UAT & Training)
+IV  - FINAL PREPARATION     ( Regression Tests a Kanban & DevOps integration with UAT & Functionality Training)

-V   - GO LIVE & SUPPORT
+V   - GO LIVE & SUPPORT     ( [eCOMMERCE in Data Centers](https://github.com/raazeved/Digital_Platform_Datacenters) )

 ------------------------------------------------
-### In general, e-commerce businesses projects should be implemented by a methodology has tested and confirmed that's works for several business projects for a long time in order to deacrease costs and the uncertainty of success for the teams responsable for those implementation, as a simple guidelines.
+#### In general, e-commerce businesses projects should be implemented by a methodology has tested and confirmed that's works for several business projects for a long time in order to deacrease costs and the uncertainty of success for the teams responsable for those implementation, as a simple guidelines.
 There are a lot of methodologies but this is my github and I like ASAP mixed with others design parttner, as MDA by OMG.
 Take a look on ASAP, please.

 ![ecomm1](https://github.com/raazeved/eComm/blob/master/Images/ASAP_Methodology.jpg)